ryyReid/ReidCLI/README.md

 | `autonomous` | Low and medium allowed without prompts; high risk still prompts. |
 | `custom` | Only explicit allowlists permit; everything else prompts. |

-Path confinement is enforced in all modes — file tools cannot read or write outside the workspace root (plus any configured `additional_writable_roots`).
+Path confinement is enforced in all modes â€” file tools cannot read or write outside the workspace root (plus any configured `additional_writable_roots`).
 Shell commands in the default denylist (`rm`, `rmdir`, `del`, `format`, `shutdown`, `reboot`, `mkfs`) are always blocked.

-This same policy engine is what actually gates `spawn_agent` children and Nyx mode — neither persona nor tool inheritance bypasses it.
+This same policy engine is what actually gates `spawn_agent` children and Nyx mode â€” neither persona nor tool inheritance bypasses it.

 Switch modes at runtime: